Effects of noise on performance of Bernstein-Vazirani algorithm: Distinct disorders exhibiting similar response

 \section{Distinct disorders exhibiting similar response}

-Our first motive is to check whether different types of disorder affect the BV algorithm differently.
+Our first motive is to check whether different types of disorders affect the success probability of the BV algorithm differently.
 To investigate this, we will invoke the central limit theorem, which we briefly outline below.

 \textbf{\textit{Central Limit Theorem:}} The central limit theorem is a very powerful and dominating theorem in probability and statistics, as it allows us to make decisions about any large sample chosen from a distribution without even going into the details of the distribution itself~\cite{clt_shoe,book-ch6}.
 It can be stated as: The distribution of the sum of a sample of random numbers is always approximately Gaussian if the sample size is sufficiently large.
 The mean and the variance of the Gaussian distribution depend only on the individual random numbers' distributions' means and standard deviations, respectively.~\cite{monte-carlo}